-This Public Participation Plan update was adopted by the RVMPO Policy Committee after a public hearing on May 27, 2014, to meet requirements of the federal transportation act, Moving Ahead for Progress in the 21st Century (MAP-21).
+This Public Participation Plan update was adopted by the RVMPO Policy Committee after a public hearing on May 27, 2014 XXXX 2018, to meet requirements of the federal transportation act, Moving Ahead for Progress in the 21st Century (MAP 21) Fixing America's Surface Transportation (FAST) Act.:

 This Plan has been updated by RVMPO Planning Staff, in consultation with the RVMPO Technical Advisory Committee and RVMPO Public Advisory Council.
-A 45-day public comment period, beginning on Sunday, April 6, 2014, was advertised in the newspaper of record (Medford Tribune) and on the RVMPO website.
+A 45-day public comment period, beginning on SundayFriday, April 6, 2014XXXX,July 13, 2018, was advertised in the newspaper of record (Medford Tribune) and on the RVMPO website.
 Special outreach to was initiated during the comment period for interested parties including citizens, affected public agencies, representatives of transportation agency employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transit, representatives of users of pedestrian walkways and bicycle transportation facilities, and representatives of the disabled.
 This contact list is on file with the RVMPO and is available upon request.
 All comments received were recorded in the project file and reviewed by the Policy Committee at the public hearing.